Terms of Service

 • By mutual agreement

-These Terms shall be governed by and construed in accordance with the laws of the State of Michigan, without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of the State of Michigan.

-Any disputes arising from these Terms or your use of the Services shall be resolved through the grievance procedures outlined in the OCDSA bylaws and collective bargaining agreement.
+Any disputes shall be resolved through the grievance procedures outlined in the OCDSA bylaws and collective bargaining agreement.

 Contact Information